Metalwork

 Passivation:

 Passivation is a post-treatment plating process helping to provide additional corrosion protection.
 It is achieved by using a metal oxide coating that can lengthen the time in which the onset of rust occurs.
-It also enhances the appearance of the finished part as it is available in variety of colors.
+It also enhances the appearance of the finished part as it is available in a variety of colors.

 Cladding: